felixge/open-source-contribution-guide/Readme.md

 If you report a bug, please try to:

-* Perform a web / github search to avoid creating a duplicate ticket.
+* Perform a web / GitHub search to avoid creating a duplicate ticket.
 * Include enough information to reproduce the problem.
 * Mention the exact version of the project causing you problems, as well as any related software and versions (such as operating system, browser, etc.).